ricktbaker/docker-aws-beanstalk/README.md

 Credentials should be saved locally so they do not need to be in your repo, see more about this [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

+  - Create your beanstalk application
-Create your beanstalk application and an s3 bucket to hold your application versions and then modify the deploy.sh script with these settings along with your AWS_ACCOUNT_ID
+  - Create your s3 bucket to hold your application versions
+  - Create your ECR repository to hold your docker image (name should be the same as your beanstalk application for simplicity)
+  - Modify variables in deploy.sh with the above

 `./deploy.sh production`